FARIBAULT, MINN. – Jon Frasz could always be counted on to wave his cowbell at anti-gun-violence rallies at the State Capitol in St. Paul.

 Jon Frasz died in January, but his friends honored his dedication with a billboard in Faribault.

 Frasz didn’t have children of his own, but he felt strongly about preventing gun violence in schools, friends said.
 After a gunman shot and killed 20 6- and 7-year-olds and six adults inside Sandy Hook Elementary School in Connecticut in 2012, Frasz made buttons commemorating the Sandy Hook victims.
-He could always be counted on to passionately argue in favor of gun-control laws to whomever would listen; he was the kind of person who could make friends with folks even if they didn’t agree with his politics, they said.
+He argued passionately in favor of gun-control laws with whomever would listen; he was the kind of person who could make friends with folks even if they didn’t agree with his politics, they said.

 And he’s remembered for his catchphrase that gun laws are pro-life.